pgvector/pgvector/README.md

 CREATE INDEX ON items (location_id, category_id);
 ```

-Exact indexes work well for conditions that match a lower percentage of rows.
+Exact indexes work well for conditions that match a low percentage of rows.
 Otherwise, [approximate indexes](#indexing) can work better.

 ```sql
 CREATE INDEX ON items USING hnsw (embedding vector_l2_ops);